New Blood Pressure Medication Recall Due To ‘Life Threatening’ Mixup

 Meanwhile, Hydrochlorothiazide is used “as the sole therapeutic agent or to enhance the effectiveness of other antihypertensive drugs in the more severe forms of hypertension.”

-For some, the medication mixup could be “life-threatening” according to the FDA‘s recall notice.
+For some, the medication mixup could be “life-threatening,” according to the FDA’s recall notice.
 The notice said, “Use of spironolactone tablets instead of hydrochlorothiazide tablets, poses the risk of contracting hyperkalemia (increase potassium levels) in certain individuals, resulting in adverse events that range from limited health consequences to life-threatening situations in certain individuals.”

 Because of the mixup, Accord Healthcare Inc. voluntarily recalled lot PW05264 of the drug involved in the mislabeling.
 The Hydrochlorothiazide Tablets USP 12.5 mg should be round with a light orange or peach color.
 One side of the pill has an “H,” and the other side has a “1.”
 Patients who have tablets that don’t match the description should call their doctor or pharmacy for further instructions.

 So far, Accord Healthcare has not received any reports of adverse outcomes as a result of the labeling mixup.
-Anybody who experiences adverse reactions should report them to the FDA’s MedWatch Adverse Event Reporting program which can be accessed online or sent by regular mail or by fax.
+Anybody who experiences adverse reactions should report them to the FDA’s MedWatch Adverse Event Reporting program, which can be accessed online, sent by regular mail, or by fax.

-Earlier this month, the FDA expanded a blood pressure medication recall that started in July, according to a report from The Inquisitr.
+Earlier this month, the FDA expanded a blood pressure medication recall that started in July, according to a report from the Inquisitr.
 Drugs containing valsartan experienced a recall over concerns over the drug being tainted with a compound that potentially increases cancer risks.
 The affected drugs in that recall may have been contaminated with N-nitrosodimethylamine or NDMA, which the U.S. Environmental Protection Agency considers a possible carcinogen.

 All the drugs in the valsartan recall were linked to Zhejiang Huahai Pharmaceuticals, in Linhai, China, which is where authorities believe the possible contamination may have taken place.